-About 60 percent of our 82,000 grant recipients received our support for Medicare Part B and Medigap premiums.
-The remaining 40 percent received AKF assistance for COBRA, employer group health plans, and commercial premiums, including fewer than 7,600 who received our assistance to access the Affordable Care Act’s (ACA) Qualified Health Plans (QHPs) in individual insurance market for the 2016 plan year.
+About 60 percent of our 74,000 grant recipients received our support for Medicare Part B, Medigap, and Medicare Advantage premiums.
+The remaining 40 percent received AKF assistance for COBRA, employer group health plans and commercial premiums, including about 4 percent who received our assistance to access the Affordable Care Act’s (ACA) Qualified Health Plans (QHPs) in individual insurance market for the 2017 plan year.

 Working to ensure that insurance carriers accept charitable payments on behalf of ESRD patients

-Unfortunately, this practice has been extended to other types of insurance coverage beyond ACA Qualified Health Plans, including to Medigap.
-The plans stipulate that that coverage will be terminated if the individual accepts any direct or indirect contribution or reimbursement by or on behalf of any charitable organization, with the exception of the entities mandated by CMS as third party payers in their 2014 IFR.
+Unfortunately, many insurers across the country have extended this practice to other types of insurance coverage beyond ACA Qualified Health Plans, including to Medigap.
+Several of the plans stipulate that coverage will be terminated if the individual accepts any direct or indirect contribution or reimbursement by or on behalf of any charitable organization, except for the entities mandated by CMS as third-party payers in their 2014 IFR.

-AKF is fighting these discriminatory practices and we are advocating for the Department of Health and Human Services (HHS) to clarify their position on third-party payments, so insurance companies accept premium payments made on behalf of individuals with kidney disease.
+AKF is fighting these discriminatory practices and we are advocating for HHS to clarify their position on third-party payments, so insurance companies must accept premium payments made on behalf of individuals with kidney disease.
 We are also actively communicating with state legislators and insurance commissioners and their staff members about AKF and our HIPP program with the goal of encouraging state insurance departments to direct insurance companies to accept AKF’s charitable assistance payments via formal bulletins, or in the alternative, via directives.

 Protecting ESRD patients from insurance carriers pushing them off private insurance

 Individuals on dialysis are legally entitled to stay on their group health plan private insurance for 30 months prior to being required to move to Medicare.
 Many dialysis patients prefer to be on private insurance for as long as legally allowed, and it is their choice.
 More importantly, staying on employer-based and other commercial insurance is often the only way that ESRD patients can access the specific benefits that they need.
 Insurance carriers have employed tactics to encourage patients on dialysis to move to Medicare early by offering to pay for the patient’s Medicare Part B premium.
 Some insurance carriers have told beneficiaries that they must move to Medicare prior to the legal date.
 AKF is working with state regulators to address these practices.